nemild/hack-the-media/README.md

 	- maintain good source relationships and access for future information
 	- manage substantial story deadlines with limited time (example: [Paul Graham’s post on maximizing PR and importance of making stories easy for journalists](http://www.paulgraham.com/submarine.html))
 	- show strong engagement metrics to ensure job security (Example: [Greta Van Susteren at MSNBC](https://www.nytimes.com/2017/06/29/business/media/greta-van-susteren-leaving-msnbc-after-only-six-months.html))
-	- can be fired or influenced to prevent unfavorable coverage even in seemingly innocuous beats like business or technical reporting (example: [Newsweek firing for critical coverage of Newsweek’s parent company](https://www.nytimes.com/2018/02/05/business/media/newsweek-firings.html)) (there are obviously much worse things that happen to journalists, and my focus is in tech reporting)
+	- can be fired or influenced to prevent unfavorable coverage(example: [Newsweek firing for critical coverage of Newsweek’s parent company](https://www.nytimes.com/2018/02/05/business/media/newsweek-firings.html), [Bob Costas and the NFL](http://www.espn.com/espn/otl/story/_/id/25914913/inside-story-how-legendary-nfl-broadcaster-bob-costas-ended-excised-football-nbc-espn)) (there are also much worse things that happen to journalists)
 	- use “three’s a trend” as a common heuristic, despite the fact that this would be laughable to most statisticians (example: [Great Clown Scare of 2016](https://www.nytimes.com/2016/09/13/insider/on-the-creepy-clown-beat-you-really-cant-make-this-stuff-up.html), [anecdotes vs data](https://twitter.com/trengriffin/status/948366029058535424))
 	- Often overweight single data points to make too broad generalizations (e.g., first Tesla fatality calling into question if autonomous driving [will ever be safer](https://www.nytimes.com/2016/07/01/business/self-driving-tesla-fatal-crash-investigation.html), the low usage of a cryptocurrency collectible game implies [the entire use case will never be successful](https://twitter.com/TheStalwart/status/1005209891475214339))
 	- are susceptible to narrative - and confirmation bias - that then influences the follow-up coverage they do (example: "Facebook is bad" narrative in early 2018 means that all Facebook's decisions are suspect, even [those that have a lot of nuance](https://twitter.com/josephfcox/status/981563571904622592))